A book I wish I had published

 I could go on and on.
 And these gems aren’t necessarily the best: they’re merely the ones I could find this morning as I Kindle-surfed for snippets to share.
 This is a book I’ll read again.
 I am also going to order the paperback for my mother, who at 83 still loves our sailing adventures.
 I can hear her tinkling laughter now….

-11 Replies to “A book I wish I had published”
+11 thoughts on “A book I wish I had published

 1. Wouldn’t that be fun, Nicole?
 As one who has self-published, you know how hard a slog it can be.
 But she’ll do well, especially if word of mouth–or word of blog–helps!